Hybrid-Rom/swiftkey-capstone/README.md

 ### Getting Started

 To load, preprocess the data, and build the typeahead model simply run the following commands within an R session.
 The project uses [Project Template](http://projecttemplate.net/) to organize the code base.
-Once that's done, you can execute any code that you'd like.

 	library('ProjectTemplate')
 	load.project()

-The data backing the typeahead model itself is contained within a data set called 'ngrams'.
+The data backing the typeahead model itself is contained within a data set called `ngrams`.

 	head (ngrams)
 	str (ngrams)